Giorgi Dvali: In popular culture

-Gia Dvali is a well-known and highly respected figure in the Georgian scientific community.
-In recent years, he has been a frequent speaker at universities throughout Georgia, where he has shared his expertise and insights with students and faculty.
-He is widely recognized for his contributions to the field of theoretical physics and has received significant attention and admiration from the media and the public.
+Gia Dvali is a physicist in Georgia.
+In recent years, he has given many lectures at several Georgian universities for students and faculty.
+He works in the field of theoretical physics, and his research has been covered by the media and discussed by the public.

 Personal life

 Dvali is married and is a parent to two children, one son, and one daughter.

 Political views

 Dvali has publicly expressed his opposition to the Georgian government's actions during the Russian invasion of Ukraine.
 He has called on the public to take peaceful actions such as protests, to express their desire for Georgia's future to be aligned with Europe, and for the country to be considered as a candidate for EU membership.
 He has stated that Georgia's historical identity is rooted in Europe and that the country has always upheld Christian values, not only through physical means but also through the principles upheld by its thinkers.